RyanBayne/TwitchPress-Ultimate-Member-Extension/readme.txt

 No special upgrade instructions this time.

 == Changelog ==
+= 1.2.1 NOT RELEASED =
+* DEV - Now adds required scopes to the core for telling users what scopes are required for this plugin to operate.

+= 1.2.0 =
+* DEV - New scopes() function for holding the scopes needed by this extension.

 = 1.1.1 =
 * DEV - A get_option() now has a default value.
 * FIX - Established which hooks pass user object and which pass user ID to the set_twitch_subscribers_um_role() function.